vojtechgadurek/LittleSharp/LittleSharp/README.md

 var value = scope.Construct()  // Returns SmartExpression<NoneType> that represents scope without return value
-// SmartExpression<NoneType> is just wrapper for Expression so it may hold some value and for block statements it is the value of last expression
+// SmartExpression<NoneType> is just wrapper for Expression so it may hold some
+// value and for block statements, it is the value of last expression
 // We may use this knowlede to force type, this may fail if the last expression is not int

 value.ForceType<int>() // Returns Int>